 She tried to give it a stiff ‘lieutenant’ tone.
 “Sir, I would never do that.
 It’s just that she’s…”

-But the general was gesturing to someone behind Alex, and that person was walking up, with bushy brown hair coming into Alex’s peripheral vision.
+But the brigadier was gesturing to someone behind Alex, and that person was walking up, with bushy brown hair coming into Alex’s peripheral vision.

-A female voice with a crisp British accent asked, “Yes General, what can I do for you?”
+A female voice with a crisp British accent asked, “Yes Brigadier, what can I do for you?”

-The British general said, “This young lady wants to speak to you.”
+The British brigadier said, “This young lady wants to speak to you.”

 Alex turned her head and said, “Lieutenant Annie Farrell, U.S.A.F.
 And you’re Hermione Jean Granger, parents Derek and Jean Granger, within a year of finishing your doctorate in ethnography and social policy at Cambridge, even though you still haven’t told your professors who you really work for.
 It’s a pleasure to meet you.”